 A Student's Insight

-One of the great things about Willie-O this year, according to sophomore Prisca Tuyishime '17, is the community that has been developed.
+One of the great things about Willie-O this year, according to junior Prisca Tuyishime '17, is the community that has been developed.
 Prisca shared that Willie-O has been an extremely important community to her because it is a safe place to gather with students who look like her and care about her experiences.
 She also appreciates the group’s sense of honesty and vulnerability they have shared throughout the year.

 One of the highlights of the year has been the Rhythm and Praise Chapel service that Willie-O organized.
 They shared their experiences and culture with the rest of campus in an offer of worship to God.